Having low back pain is not life threatening, it is for many though it is seriously threatening to quality of life.

 The connection between having Low back pain and a weak core in our experience is consistent and profound.
 99% of all toothache is related to dental decay and 99% of all back pain comes with a weak core to one degree or another.

-A better practical understanding of how your core works is often the biggest and most important box that needs to be ticked for you to become pain free long term.
+A better practical understanding of how your core works is often the most important box that needs to be ticked for you to become pain free long term.

-‘The Core’ is the collective name we give to muscles that provide support to the trunk region, it distinguishes these muscles from muscles that create movement in the trunk.
-Difinitively these core muscles are deep so you can’t see them which is why perhaps there is so much confusion even among health and fitness professionals as to which precise muscle groups they are.
+‘The Core’ is the collective name we give to muscles that provide support to the trunk region, it distinguishes these deep muscles from muscles that create movement.
+Difinitively these core muscles are deep so you can’t see them – which perhaps is why there is so much confusion even among health and fitness professionals as to which precise muscle groups they are.

 For most back pain sufferers effective activation and strengthening of the deep core ( where it really counts ) is a matter of great focus subtlety and persistence .
 We coach people to develop this skill ‘one on one’ and find that it brings consistent breakthroughs.

-Our approach to chiropractic is born out of a desire to help you find not only pain relief but to understand what practical steps you might make beyond working with traditional chiropractors alone to achieve your outcomes.
+Our approach to chiropractic is born out of a desire to help you find not only pain relief but to understand what practical steps you might make to get pain free.
+Working with traditional chiropractors and traditional chiropractic alone is not always to achieve great outcomes.